jmenter/JAMSVGImage/README.md

 Usage
 -----

-Use JAMSVGImage and JAMSVGImageView in places where you would normally use a UIImageView or where you would programmatically draw your own graphics.
+Use JAMSVGImage and JAMSVGImageView in places where you would normally use a UIImage, UIImageView or where you would programmatically draw your own graphics.
 There are a few ways to use these classes:

 JAMSVGImageView is IBDesignable and IBInspectable so you can drag a UIView to your layout in Interface Builder, set the class type to "JAMSVGImageView", and then type the name of the SVG image like so.